Lumbar spinal fusion is surgery to join, or fuse, two or more vertebrae in the low back. The surgery is also called arthrodesis.

-- Bone is taken from the pelvic bone or from a bone bank.
+- Bone is taken from elsewhere in your body or obtained from a bone bank.
+Or sometimes human-made bone is used.
 The bone is used to make a bridge between vertebrae that are next to each other.
 This bone graft helps new bone grow.

 - Metal implants are usually used to hold the vertebrae together until new bone grows between them.